deoshreyas/Project-Cryptocurrency/README.md

 # Project-Cryptocurrency
 This project has been made by the team of Aarav and Shreyas.
-It is a website devoted to Drone Technology.
+It is a website devoted to Cryptocurrency.